 This is the current holy grail of water quality trading, but most activity remains "point-point" - partly because nonpoint sources are difficult to monitor, but also because it's difficult to measure results.
-Also, non-regulated entities such as farms may be afraid of getting involved in voluntary schemes, no matter how lucrative, because they fear it will bring them into what they see as a regulatory boondoggle.
-In the weeks ahead, we will be addressing solutions on the table for addressing these and other issues.
+Also, non-regulated entities such as farms may be afraid of getting involved in voluntary schemes, no matter how lucrative, because they fear it will bring them into what they see as a regulatory maze.